FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/.github/ISSUE_TEMPLATE/feedback.md

 > **Placeholder:** Provide a comprehensive description of the problem or opportunity, including context and any relevant details.

 ## 2. **Use Cases**
-Please describe the use cases, whether FinOps-related or otherwise, that cannot be performed with the current specification unless this issue is addressed.
+Please describe the use cases, whether FinOps-related or otherwise, that cannot be performed with the existing specification unless this issue is addressed.

-**What use cases, FinOps or others, can't be performed with the current specification unless this issue is addressed?**
+**What use cases, FinOps or others, can't be performed with the existing specification unless this issue is addressed?**
 _Provide detailed descriptions of the use cases that can't be performed unless this issue is addressed._
-> **Placeholder:** List the specific use cases that can't be performed due to the current limitations.
+> **Placeholder:** List the specific use cases that can't be performed due to the existing limitations.

 ## 3. **FinOps Personas**
 List the FinOps personas this issue relates to.